Let Tax2Win experts file your belated return & claim your TDS

 Tax Refund | – |

 In Situation 2 (when TDS is deducted), your employer will deduct the TDS as Rs.33800/12 months, which comes to Rs.2817 (round-off) per month.
 This is how TDS is calculated on salary.
 So, every month Rs.
-2817 is deducted from your salary income and deposited to the government as the tax by your employer.
+2817 is deducted from your salary income and deposited to the government as tax by your employer.

-So from the above example, you can easily understand that how TDS helped to evenly spread your total income tax liability during the year.
+So from the above example, you can easily understand how TDS helped to evenly spread your total income tax liability during the year.
 And even in some cases, makes you eligible for a refund.

 So we can say –

-There are various types of payments defined under the Income Tax Act on which tax deduction provisions are attracted like salary payments (to residents/non-residents), other than salary payments like interest, dividends, rent, commission, lottery winnings, royalty etc.
+There are various types of payments defined under the Income Tax Act on which tax deduction provisions are attracted, like salary payments (to residents/non-residents), other than salary payments like interest, dividends, rent, commission, lottery winnings, royalty, etc.

-For your better understanding, we have made a summary table of all the sections with their number, name, rate of tax deduction and the threshold limit (which simply means that upto this limit there is no requirement for deducting TDS).
+For your better understanding, we have made a summary table of all the sections with their number, name, rate of tax deduction, and the threshold limit (which simply means that upto this limit, there is no requirement for deducting TDS).

 Brief Overview of all the TDS Provisions for F.Y 2022-23 (2023-24)S.No. | TDS Section | Nature of Payment | Payer (Deductor) | Payee (Deductee) | Rate of TDS | Exemption Limit (No TDS to be Deducted upto threshold limit mentioned) |